How and why to use copyright law to your advantage: The basics

 1) Get copyright registrations, and get them early.

 When someone infringes on your intellectual property, it’s illegal.
 But you can’t actually sue them until you have your copyright registrations.
 But that’s not all.
-If you register your copyright registration early enough, either before publishing or within the first three months of release, the works become eligible for statutory damages.
+If you register your copyright early enough, either before publishing or within the first three months of release, the works become eligible for statutory damages.
 This is a penalty paid to you for infringing on your copyrighted work after it was registered.

 2) Get your licenses and assignments straight.